alex2276564/MMOSpawnPoint/README.md

 - 🎯 Destination selection (inside a matched entry)
     - If there is only one destination, it’s used.
     - If there are multiple, weights (and weightConditions) decide which one is picked.
-    - If requireSafe: true, a waiting room is used while the plugin searches for a safe spot asynchronously.
+    - If requireSafe: true, a waiting room is used while the plugin searches for a safe spot partial asynchronously.

 - 🧭 Easy flow (at a glance)
   Player dies/joins